fuhaililab/sc2MeNetDrug/docs/signalingDrug.md

 ## Introduction

-You can find this analysis in the "Communication and Drug" section.
-Drug discovering and clustering based on signaling signatures analysis allows you to find potential drugs to inhibit signaling communication network based on the signaling signatures of drugs.
+This analysis can be located in the 'Communication and Drug' section.
+The 'Drug Discovery and Clustering Based on Signaling Signatures' analysis helps identify potential drugs to inhibit the signaling communication network, drawing insights from the signaling signatures of various drugs.

-This part will be computed along with the signaling communication network discovery portion.
+This section is calculated concurrently with the signaling communication network discovery.
 More information can be found here: [signaling communication network discovery analysis](/cell-cellCommunication.md).
 Besides selecting what is needed for signaling communication network discovery, you need to select a number of top drugs to specify how many drug candidates you want in drug discovering.
 However, if you only want drugs that appear in the drug bank database, you can check the "Only use drug bank drug in drug discovering" check box.
 Next, click "Generate Communication Network and Drug" to start computation.

 <p align="center"><img src="pic/downstreamNetworkPanel.png" alt="downstreamNetwork" style="zoom:40%;" /></p>